vuminhtuanhvtc/gesturesensor/README.md

       json_attributes_template: "{{ value_json | tojson }}"
 ```

-This creates a sensor with the current gesture as its state and additional attributes for the detected person.
+This creates a sensor with the current gesture as its state and additional attributes for all the detection data.

 You can then create automations that trigger based on specific gestures or people.